sahahn/parc_scaling/docs/index.md

 The below figure plots performance, as represented by [mean relative ranking](./results_intro#mean-rank) between all 220 parcellations, against the number of parcels / size in each parcellation.
 Results are further colored by type of parcellation and a log10-log10 inset of the same plot is provided.
-It may be useful to also review [Intro to Results](./results_intro.html) first, which provides a gentle introduction to the format plotted below.
+It may be useful to also review the [Intro to Results](./results_intro.html) page first, which provides a gradual introduction to the format the results are plotted with below.

 [![Base Results](https://raw.githubusercontent.com/sahahn/parc_scaling/master/analyze/Figures/Figure2.png)](./interactive1.html)